 Heifer's Work in Armenia

 The organization pays special attention to rural youth leadership development and vocational training initiatives.
-Heifer Armenia has established and successfully runs 29 youth clubs in rural communities of Armenia.
-Around 2,500 children have benefited from enrollment in rural youth clubs supported by Heifer in Armenia.
+Heifer Armenia has established and successfully runs 29 youth clubs in rural communities in Armenia.
+Around 2,500 children have benefited from enrollment in rural youth clubs supported by Heifer Armenia.

 Key Services Heifer Provides: